Customised meeting points for your key topics

 Living space of the future: the bathroom as a holistic room

 Who says a bathroom is just a room?
-Located Hall 3.1 D71, the Pop up my Bathroom trend show brings the bathroom to life as a holistic space.
-Three trend houses show how walls, floors, colours and light can be in harmony with bathroom fixtures and fittings.
-The exhibition, curated by trend researcher Frank A. Reinhardt, is a source of important information on the current state of holistic bathroom planning for architects and bathroom planners.
-In addition to innovative manufacturers from the Wall & Floor category, numerous ISH exhibitors, including Axor, burgbad, Bette, Duravit, Dallmer, Geberit, Hansgrohe, Heinrich Schulte, Hewi, Ideal Standard, Kaldewei, Laufen, Roca, VitraBad and Villeroy & Boch, are also taking part.
+The Pop up my Bathroom trend show brought the bathroom to life as a holistic space.
+Three trend houses showed how walls, floors, colours and light can be in harmony with bathroom fixtures and fittings.
+The exhibition, curated by trend researcher Frank A. Reinhardt, was a source of important information on the current state of holistic bathroom planning for architects and bathroom planners.
+In addition to innovative manufacturers from the Wall & Floor category, numerous ISH exhibitors, including Axor, burgbad, Bette, Duravit, Dallmer, Geberit, Hansgrohe, Heinrich Schulte, Hewi, Ideal Standard, Kaldewei, Laufen, Roca, VitraBad and Villeroy & Boch, took part in this show.

 Human scale: people are the bathroom-planning benchmark

 At Pop up my Bathroom, the focus is on people.
 Their needs set the standard for layout, functionality and design.
 It’s where the day begins and where it winds down – the bathroom is a space for daily routines, moments of relaxation and everything in between.
-In this new edition of Pop up my Bathroom, the bathroom therefore transforms into a stage: actors will bring the three trend houses to life and guided tours will lead visitors through the trend exhibition, showcasing key product innovations in the context of industry-relevant interior design trends.
+In the 2025 edition of Pop up my Bathroom, the bathroom therefore transformed into a stage: actors brought the three trend houses to life and guided tours lead visitors through the trend exhibition, showcasing key product innovations in the context of industry-relevant interior design trends.

 Three trend houses: Lab, Living & Lifestyle

 What will the bathroom of tomorrow look like?
-The three trend houses provide answers and present three important developments in bathroom design.
+The three trend houses provided answers and presented three important developments in bathroom design.

-Bathroom Lab: New colours, new material combinations and future studies - the catwalk of innovations in the Bathroom Lab shows what the future of the bathroom could look like.
-There is also a selection of ultra-flat shower surfaces - including the longest of its kind.
+Bathroom Lab: New colours, new material combinations and future studies - the catwalk of innovations in the Bathroom Lab showed what the future of the bathroom could look like.
+There was also a selection of ultra-flat shower surfaces - including the longest of its kind.

 Living Bathroom: What goes on behind the bathroom wall?
-This becomes visible in the Living Bathroom.
-A special highlight: the Barbie™ x HEWI collection in pink combines design with inclusivity and individuality.
+This became visible in the Living Bathroom.

-Lifestyle Bathroom: Here, renowned designers characterise bathroom culture with stylish and ergonomic designs.
-Stefan Diez for Kaldewei, Antonio Citterio for Duravit and many other renowned designers show what lifestyle-oriented bathroom design can look like.
+Lifestyle Bathroom: Here, renowned designers characterised bathroom culture with stylish and ergonomic designs.
+Stefan Diez for Kaldewei, Antonio Citterio for Duravit and many other renowned designers showed what lifestyle-oriented bathroom design can look like.

 Pop up my Bathroom with a comprehensive lecture programme at the Design Plaza

-The content of the trend show will be communicated and discussed at the adjoining Design Plaza lecture forum while subsequent guided tours take visitors through the trend show with innovations in the Bathrooms solution field.
+The content of the trend show was communicated and discussed at the adjoining Design Plaza lecture forum while subsequent guided tours took visitors through the trend show with innovations in the Bathrooms solution field.

-The Design Plaza in Hall 3.1 is the hub for interior design, current trends and outlook for the sanitary industry at ISH 2025.
-This year, the programme is being curated by several partners, including VDS, the VDMA Sanitary Technology and Design industry association, World Architects, Stylepark and Architonic.
-With its Pop up my Bathroom Trend Forum, VDS will once again focus on the latest trends and tendencies in the sanitary industry via keynote speeches, round tables and the popular CEO talks and speed briefings introduced at last ISH.
+With its Pop up my Bathroom Trend Forum, VDS once again focused on the latest trends and tendencies in the sanitary industry via keynote speeches, round tables and the popular CEO talks and speed briefings introduced at last ISH.

 Green roofs and facades – forward-looking concepts for sustainable building

 Green roofs and facades are a key element of sustainable and climate-resilient cities.
-The special area Green Roofs & Facades highlights the potential of green buildings in a variety of formats, including short presentations, practical tours and expert talks.
-These will take place in the foyer between halls 5.1 and 6.1.
+The special area Green Roofs & Facades highlighted the potential of green buildings in a variety of formats, including short presentations, practical tours and expert talks.

 Green roofs and facades offer a variety of advantages that go far beyond simply beautifying buildings.
 They play a crucial role in urban rainwater management, help to improve the microclimate and promote biodiversity in densely populated areas.
 In the face of increasing urbanisation and climate change, the greening of buildings is becoming more and more important.